 The journey begins!
 Belgian publisher Charles Dupuis creates TVA Dupuis, later called Dupuis Audiovisuel, and produces the first Smurfs and Billy & Buddy series.

-Our teams are behind some of the most successful animation series and movies ever produced in Europe, including The Aventures of Tintin, The Garfield Show and The Smurfs brand new series.
+Our teams are behind the largest animation catalogue in Europe and some of the most successful animation series and movies ever produced, including The Aventures of Tintin, The Garfield Show and The Smurfs brand new series.

 Building on its studios ecosystem, Ellipse joins forces with international partners to produce top-quality animated entertainment.
 Our studios assemble some of the best talents in animation, making the most of art and technology.